jedjones-uk/traccar/README.md

 CHANGES FROM DEFAULT:
 -----------
-THIS VERSION IS CURRENTLY ONLY DESIGNED TO USE MYSQL
+THIS VERSION IS CURRENTLY ONLY DESIGNED TO USE MYSQL.
+THE CHANGES ARE NOT COMPATIBLE WITH TRACCAR WEB

-This branch of Traccar is slightly different to the main branch.
+This version of Traccar is slightly different to the main branch.
 Currently the biggest difference is  the query `<entry key='database.selectDevice'>` requires a 3rd column called `database`.
 This is then accessed in the other queries (`<entry key='database.updateLatestPosition'>` and `<entry key='database.insertPosition'>`)